gu-fan/riv.vim/README.rst

 * Explicit Markup Blocks::

-    start with '..' and a whitespace.
+    Start with '..' and a whitespace.

   :NOTE: Although reStructuredText support start ``..`` with indent.
          Riv does not support this yet.

-         put all ``..`` at first column to gain highlighting and folding.
+         Put all ``..`` at first column to gain highlighting and folding.

   The explicit markup syntax is used for footnotes, citations, hyperlink targets, directives, substitution definitions, and comments.